rails/webpacker/README.md

 ## Integrations

-Webpacker by default ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
+Webpacker ships with basic out-of-the-box integration for React, Angular, Vue and Elm.
 You can see a list of available commands/tasks by running:

 ```bash
 # Within rails app